open-feature/ofep/OFEP-sdk-e2e-test-strategy.md

 ## Proposal

 Given OpenFeature has a lot of community interest and SDKs, I am proposing to introduce a simplified e2e test strategy.
-The test strategy must comply with the following,
+The test strategy must comply with the following:

 - Tests must not use mocks and must run against an OpenFeature compliant provider
 - Tests must be self-contained except for test definitions which are common to all SDKs